dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 </div>

 ???
+* methods or verbs
+* also will be on quiz
 * GET:  retrieves a particular resource.
 This is the default method when you first go to a webpage in your browser.
 * POST:  sends a dictionary of key,value pairs as data to the server.
 Typically used for submitting forms.
 * DELETE:  requests that the server delete the specified resource.